What Can You Learn From Pete Carroll?

 Head football coaches need to make quick decisions in high-pressure situations, and Carroll knows as well as any coach what it is like to make the wrong call.
 In 2015, when the Seahawks were one yard away from almost certain victory and second consecutive championship, Carroll chose a passing play instead of a running play, leading to an interception and a 28-24 loss to the Patriots.

 In addition to losing the game, Carroll was widely criticized for the play call.
 Carroll took responsibility for the call, never blaming the players or his assistant coaches.
 This is a trait that all leaders need.
-Employees who see that their boss has their back and won't throw them under the bus—even when things are not going well—are more likely to be loyal to that boss.
+Employees who see that their boss has their back and won't throw them under the bus—even when things are not going well—are more likely to be loyal.